verdantstack/Portfolio/README.md

 * **Live Dashboard:** https://lookerstudio.google.com/s/uPVKEKSONHw
 * **Technology Stack:** Python, Reddit API, NLP (Hugging Face), Google Cloud, Google Sheets, Looker Studio.
 * **Status:** `Live / Updating Daily`
+* **Workflow:**
+  * **Discover:** Executed recursive searches across r/all for neutral economic keywords across economic topics.
+  * **Prioritize:** Upvote Ratio threshold serves as proxy to identify high-velocity narratives and reduce processing volume to high-consensus posts.
+  * **Filter:** Applies a multi-layer mesh (Topical, Geographic, and "Not of Interest" keywords) to systematically prune irrelevant noise.
+  * **Analysis:** Employs a domain-specific NLP layer with contextual overrides to correctly interpret economic modifiers and assign high-fidelity sentiment scores.
 * **Conclusion:** Closer analyst investigation of sentiment shifts can be correlated to real-world events; however, the signal-to-noise ratio, despite robust filtering, and ambiguous sentiment (neutral posts) remain a challenge.
 These challenges, along with nearly certain bot activity, suggest that the current vector (Reddit) does not consistently produce reliable, authentic sentiment.
 Future iterations should refine the KIQ and methodology to focus on an "expert panel" as a proxy for sentiment and public discourse, thereby reducing ambiguous and inauthentic data points.
 * **Code Repository:** The code for this project is in a private repository, available upon request.